eXascaleInfolab/orbits_repro/README.md

 ## Execution

 We have two versions of reproducibilty: simplied (fast but lacks some results) and full (slow and complete).
-- To run the simplified set of tests (takes ~XXX days).
+- To run the simplified set of tests (takes ~1.5 days).
 The results of M-RNN (all datasets) and SSV/SSVi (Soccer dataset) will be missing:

 ```bash
     $ cd TestingFramework/bin/Debug/